 The UCL Institute of Immunity and Transplantation (IIT) is an internationally renowned centre of excellence based at the Royal Free Hospital in Hampstead, London.
-The most significant building development at the hospital in 40 years, the centre’s first phase was opened in June 2013 by HRH The Duke of York, with a new state-of-the-art research facility, the Pears Building, due for completion in autumn 2020.
+The most significant building development at the hospital in 40 years, the centre’s first phase was opened in June 2013 and a new state-of-the-art research facility, the Pears Building, was completed and handed over on 1st of June 2021.

 The Institute’s research activity across the fields of immune tolerance, immunotherapy and inherited disease is undertaken with the aim of developing new diagnostic tools and therapeutic interventions to benefit patients both locally and globally.
 For example, IIT aims to develop vaccinations, gene therapy and cell therapy to enhance immunity in patients with cancer and chronic infection, and to induce tolerance in autoimmune diseases.
 The IIT’s life-changing work also improves the success of kidney and liver transplants.